ajkhoury/JetBrains-NASM-Language/README.md

 - Can now prefix expressions with bitwise NOT, minus, or plus symbol
 - Fixed segment addresses
 - Added AVX, AVX2, AVX512, and Virtualization instruction sets
+- Added brace matching for braces, macros, preprocessor, and structs

 # License